sgalal/pinyin2hanzi/README.md

 # pinyin2hanzi

-拼音转汉字,  convert pinyin to 汉字 using deep networks
+Convert pinyin to hanzi using deep networks.

 ## TRAINING DATA

 As a light-weight example, training data are downloaded from the AI shell speech recognition corpus, found in http://openslr.org/33/.
 The transcripts rather than the audio data are used.
 A copy of the transcript file is found in the ./data folder